Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics

-In classical dynamics, the parameterization of space and time variables can be eliminated by means of the constraint function~(\ref{lagid}).
+In classical dynamics, the parameterization of space and time variables can be eliminated by means of the shell condition~(\ref{lagid}).
 For the corresponding quantum description, the uncertainty principle from Eq.~(\ref{uncertain}) applies.
-It tells us that an {\em accurate\/} fulfillment of the constraint is related to a {\em complete uncertainty\/} about the parameterization of the system's variables in terms of $s$.
-Therefore, in the context of the path integral approach, the constraint is incorporated by {\em integrating\/} the parameterized kernel $K_{\sigma}(b,a)$ over all possible parameterizations $\sigma=s_{b}-s_{a}>0$ of coordinates $\bq(s)$ and time~$t(s)$.
-The transition amplitude density is thus given by
+It tells us that an \emph{accurate} fulfillment of the condition $\Delta\Hv_{\e}(s)=0$ is related to a \emph{complete uncertainty} about the parameterization of the system's variables phase-space in terms of $s$.
+Therefore, in the context of the path integral approach, the condition $\Delta\Hv_{\e}(s)=0$ is incorporated by \emph{integrating} the parameterized kernel $K_{\sigma}(b,a)$ over all possible parameterizations $\sigma=s_{b}-s_{a}>0$ of coordinates $\bq(s)$ and time~$t(s)$.
+The final kernel, hence the transition amplitude density is thus given by

-This means that {\em all\/} parameterized kernels $K_{\sigma}(b,a)$ contribute with {\em equal weight\/} to the total transition amplitude $K(b,a)$.
-The normalization factor $N$ is determined by the requirement that the integration~(\ref{wave-evol}) should preserve the norm of the wave function $\psi$.
+This means that \emph{all} parameterized kernels $K_{\sigma}(b,a)$ contribute with \emph{equal weight} to the total transition amplitude $K(b,a)$.
 As an example, we calculate in Sect.~\ref{sec:prop} the explicit form of the space-time propagator for the wave function of a relativistic free particle from the extended Lagrangian $L_{\e}$ of the pertaining classical system.

-For an infinitesimal step $\epsilon=s_{b}-s_{a}$, we may approximate the action functional $S_{\e}$ from Eq.~(\ref{principle1}) by
+For an infinitesimal step $\delta\epsilon=s_{b}-s_{a}$, we may approximate the action functional $S_{\e}$ from Eq.~(\ref{principle1}) by

-For $s_{b}=s_{a}+\epsilon$, the kernel $K_{\sigma}(s_{a}+\epsilon,s_{a})$ from Eq.~(\ref{kernel-para}) that yields the transition amplitude density for a particle along this infinitesimal interval $s_{b}-s_{a}$ is accordingly given by
+For $s_{b}=s_{a}+\delta\epsilon$, the kernel $K_{\sigma}(s_{a}+\delta\epsilon,s_{a})$ from Eq.~(\ref{kernel-para}) that yields the transition amplitude density for a particle along this infinitesimal interval $s_{b}-s_{a}$ is accordingly given by

-As we proceed an infinitesimal step $\epsilon$ only, and then take the limit $\epsilon\to0$, the integration~(\ref{kernel-gen}) over all possible parameterizations of this step must be omitted.
-For, conversely to the situation discussed beforehand, a small $\epsilon=\Delta s$ is related to a large uncertainty with respect to satisfying the constraint, so that in the limit $\epsilon\to0$ the constraint ceases to exist.
+As we proceed an infinitesimal step $\delta\epsilon$ only, and then take the limit $\delta\epsilon\to0$, the integration~(\ref{kernel-gen}) over all possible parameterizations of this step must be omitted.
+For, conversely to the situation discussed beforehand, a small $\delta\epsilon=\Delta s$ is related to a large uncertainty with respect to satisfying the condition $\Delta\Hv_{\e}(s)=0$, so that in the limit $\delta\epsilon\to0$ the condition ceases to exist.